 What about restaurants?

-This stage is expected to endure much, much longer than the initial reopening phase and last until a vaccine is widely available.
+Bars have not yet been permitted to reopen, though they are among the medium-risk activities that could be allowed later in Stage 2.
+That stage is expected to unfold in several phases and endure much, much longer than the initial reopening phase.
+It will last until a vaccine is widely available.

 What about going to a baseball game?
 Or school?

 Baseball games, concerts, big church gatherings and pre-pandemic restaurant service have been deemed high-risk and reserved for the last stage — Phase 3 — in Hogan’s reopening plan.
 Maryland State Schools Superintendent Karen B. Salmon said last month that in-person, daily school attendance also would not happen until Phase 3.

 “There is no realistic timeline yet from any of the scientific experts for achieving this level, as this requires either a widely available and FDA-approved vaccine or safe and effective therapeutics that can rescue patients with significant disease,” Hogan’s plan says.

 Maryland has increased its hospital bed capacity by 6,700 beds, and there are now 9,800 hospital beds in the state, including a field hospital set up at the Baltimore Convention Center.
 State health officials say they have 1,600 beds available.